 ||because all of his friends wanted him to make dinner for them.

-- Paul was not able to practice lacrosse today/because all of his friends expected him to make dinner for them.
-Makes sense!
-This counts as a match, even though it is not the original cause and effect pair.
+- Match: Aiden was not able to go to soccer today/because he needed to make dinner for all of his friends.
+This counts as a match, even if it's not the original cause and effect pair.

 - Not a match: Mike spent all day in the kitchen/because he had the flu.
 This pair doesn’t count as a match because it doesn’t make sense.

 This game offers a fun, hands-on way to practice this skill that will help in the classroom and beyond!